-Under this plan, we issued 116,024; 100,022; and 107,009 shares to employees during the years ended December 31, 2021, 2020 and 2019, respectively.
-As of February 2022, 1,669,317 shares remain available for issuance under the ESPP.
+Under this plan, we issued approximately 100 thousand shares to employees during each of the years ended December 31, 2022, 2021 and 2020.
+As of February 2023, approximately 1.5 million shares remain available for issuance under the ESPP.

 Benefit Plans